kevlu8/int0x80.ca/blogs/chess-engines/5-qsearch.md

 The stand pat score is the evaluation of the current position.
 In theory, not playing a move in almost any given position is worse than playing the best move.
 So, our stand pat score is basically a lower bound on the score that we can achieve.

+Another way of thinking of it is that if we're already satisfied with our position (i.e. `stand_pat >= beta`), we don't need to keep playing captures and can just stop.

 So, our new quiescence search function looks like this:

 ```cpp